TutajITeraz/vipy3/README.md

 * Meta-node input disconnect
 * For last result output and recurency
 * replace lambda a,b,c with proper solution
+* Specify function types and return types
+* add nodes to workspace by themselves
+* Documentation and private methods

 Low priority:
 * Save as... dialog